gumaerc-testorg/21g.321-spring-2013/content/pages/assignments.md

 uid: c49a7b4c-b58d-4454-f4c2-1c8f59a927fa
 ---

-In addition to the [reading assignments]({{< baseurl >}}/pages/readings), students will complete an oral presentation, individual research paper, and weekly short-answer papers.
+In addition to the {{% resource_link 8b0e5cf8-ca8b-92c3-093a-b17a828f78c4 "reading assignments" %}}, students will complete an oral presentation, individual research paper, and weekly short-answer papers.

 Oral Presentation
 -----------------